-YOU are hereby authorized to deduct first per cent. from the State tax of every in who shall pay h s or her State and County Taxe on or before the 21st day of June next, and the be allowed you in your settlement with the Tresses provided the same is by you paid into the County ury on or before the 26th and 27th days of June act.
+YOU are hereby authorized to deduct fin per cent. from the State tax of every who shall pay h s or her State and County Tax on or before the 21st day of June next, and the

-By order of the Commissioner's.

-E. B. COOLBAUGH, Clerk.
-Commissioner's Office, April 10, 1862.
+By order of the Commissioners, E. B. COOLBAUGH, Clerk-Commissioner's Office, April 10, 1862.

-ADMINISTRATOR'S NOTICE - Notice tate of I. H. STEPHENS, late of North Towarda, de'd, are requested to make payment without delay, and then having claims against said estate will present them duly authenticated for settlement.
+ADMINISTRATOR'S NOTICE - Notice tate of I. H. STEPHENS, late of North Towan are requested to make payment without delay, and having claims against said estate will present the authenticated for settlement.